-The next round of Fellowship applications will be accepted from Monday 7 November 2016 until the closing date of 31 January 2017.
-Application forms will be able to be downloaded from the 'Related documents' box shortly.
+The next round of Fellowship applications will be accepted from Monday 7 November 2016 until the closing date of 10 February 2017.
+Application forms are available to download from the 'Related documents' box.

 The RCVS Fellowship is awarded in recognition of outstanding contribution to the veterinary profession.